JohnAndrewTaylor/Street-Data-Collection/Collection/Guide.md

 - Select the CSV format and click "Download" in the left side of the screen.
 - Rename the CSV file "input" after you unzip the zipped folder download.
 - Run the sorting script in the same folder as the file.
 This should produce a sorted "output" file.
-- To enable use with the visualization software, you must execute the additional provided scripts.
+- To enable use with the GQIS visualization software, you must execute the additional provided filtering script or manually create a new filtered file.
 - You may want to clear the online database and keep an offline master file if the entries become too crowded.

 *Feel free to contact the team if you have any issues with these steps*